-All outputs that are allowed to operate in Natural Mode turn on and off per screen 3 trying to satisfy their Sensors assigned in screen 12.
+All Outputs that are allowed to operate in Natural Mode turn on and off per the Outputs and Temperatures screen (Screen 3) trying to satisfy their sensors assigned in the Setup screen.

 Tunnel Mode

 The Main Curtains, if used, are given continuous close outputs.
 The Tunnel Curtain is given continuous open outputs (or adjusted to control static pressure).
 The outputs that are allowed to operate in Tunnel Mode turn on and off per screen 3 trying to satisfy their Sensors assigned in screen 12.